 What is the Corona Image Editor?

-When using the universal installer of Corona Renderer, the Corona Image Editor (CIE) is by default installed into C:\Program Files\Corona, and also a desktop shortcut is created for it.
+When using the universal installer of Corona Renderer, the Corona Image Editor (CIE) is by default installed into C:\Program Files\Corona\Image Editor, and a desktop shortcut is also created for it.

 CIE is a portable, standalone application which allows loading a Corona EXR (.cxr) file and applying all post processing operations which are available in the Corona Renderer VFB to it, including adjusting LightMix, running Denoising, LUTs, bloom and glare, without the need to re-render.
 All of this is done without running any 3D software.
 It can be seen as a standalone version of Corona Renderer VFB with extended functionality.